oversizedcanoe/AbcParser/README.md

 # AbcParser
 This library is designed to parse an abc file into an easy to use C# object.

 > :warning: This library is still under construction!
 It should work on most basic songs, but is far from feature complete.
 See the Todo section at the bottom.
+One major missing feature is the ability to play chords -- only single notes are supported for now.

 [This file was used as a guide for the abc file standards](https://abcnotation.com/wiki/abc:standard:v2.1), as well as [this file](https://thecelticroom.org/abc-music-notation/abc-notation-read-and-write.html).